binchenX/pat/README.md

 # Poplar Android Flash tools

-It will generate the install scripts and the images that can be put into a FAT32 formatted usb disk, and flashed to the board emmc through u-boot command.
+It will generate the install scripts and the images that can be put into a FAT32 formatted USB disk, and flashed to the board emmc through u-boot command.

 ## Dependency

 1. Ruby

-This is a ruby script so need to install ruby if have don't have one.
+This is a ruby script so you'll need to install ruby, if you have install one.
-On Ubuntu ` sudo apt-get install ruby-ful`
+On Ubuntu `sudo apt-get install ruby-ful`

 2. simg2img

 Used by the script to convert Android sparse image to raw ext4 image.
-This will be available after a full android build, located at `${your_android}/out/host/linux-x86/bin/simg2img`
+This will be available after a full Android build, located at `${your_android}/out/host/linux-x86/bin/simg2img`

 3. A FAT32 formatted usb with capacity bigger than 8G.
 To format, check [this](https://askubuntu.com/questions/22381/how-to-format-a-usb-flash-drive).